Bertha Kalm Scholarship

 This scholarship is the result of an endowment made by Bertha Kalm on behalf of her parents, Amanda and Charles Kalm.
 She established the scholarship in 1995 expressly "to support graduate students in any field of instruction, who need financial assistance to continue their education, and who demonstrate a desire to make a difference for humanity."

-Awards are restricted to first-year students in a master’s degree program at SJSU.
+Up to six scholarships of $7,500 each will be awarded.
+Awards are restricted to students completing their first year in a master’s degree program at SJSU in Spring 2020.
 Only faculty members who mentor graduate students may put forward for consideration the name and supporting documents of an applicant.
 Students may not self-apply.
-Up to six scholarships of $6,500 each will be awarded for the 2018-2019 academic year.
+Up to six scholarships of $7,500 each will be awarded for the 2020-2021 academic year.

 Applicants will be evaluated on the quality of scholarship that established eligibility for admission to the graduate program, a personal statement by the applicant regarding goals to be achieved by the master's degree, their mentor's assessment of the applicant's potential success, a further letter of recommendation, and the student's transcript.
 Additional consideration will be given to applicants with financial need.
 There will be a maximum of one award per program.